-The resulting incremental segments, incremental heat rate and incremental cost curves, are a step function due to use of piece-wise linear average curve.
-For gas and non-gas resources, two average heat rate or average cost pairs yield one incremental heat rate or incremental cost segment that spans across two operating points.
-The first step is to convert the average heat rate to requirement of heat input (Btu/h) or average cost for each operating point by multiplying the average heat rate or average cost with the MW of the operating level.
-The actual incremental heat rate or incremental cost is then derived by dividing the change of requirement of heat input or change in cost from one operating point to the next by the change of MW between two consecutive operating points.
-The specific formula for calculating incremental heat rates or incremental costs calculated from average rates or average costs is provided below.
+DEBs under the Variable Cost Option are calculated to reflect the incremental heat rates that reflect the marginal requirement of heat input (Btu/h) for providing an extra 1 MW output at a given operating point.
+The incremental heat rates (Btu/kWh) are calculated from the average heat rates.
+The resulting incremental heat rate segments are a step function due to use of piece-wise linear average heat rate curve.
+Two average heat rate pairs yield one incremental heat rate segment that spans across two operating points.
+The first step is to covert the average heat rate to requirement of heat input (Btu/h) for each operating point by multiplying the average heat rate with the MW of the operating level.
+The actual incremental heat rate is then derived as dividing the change of requirement of heat input from one operating point to the next by the change of MW between two consecutive operating points.
+The specific formula for calculating incremental heat rates calculated from average rates is provided below.